collective/collective.listingviews/README.rst

 - A list of definition lists of fields for each the items in the folder, or collection items
 - Unique css classes for the lists as well as each field type.

-By default Fields that make up a ListingView definition can be one of the following :
+By default Fields that can make up a ListingView are :

 - Creation Date (Date)
 - Creation Date (Date & Time)